verbusharas/totalisator3/README.md

 ### LAUNCHING INSTRUCTIONS
 1. `git clone https://github.com/verbusharas/totalisator3.git`
-2. Rename `application-example.properties` to `application-properties` and configure it according to your database and credentials
+2. Rename `application-example.properties` to `application.properties` and configure it according to your database and credentials, or in case of a live demonstration - switch with the developer provided application.properties file.
+4. Run tot-server-side (Spring Boot Application)
+5. Run tot-client-side (React Web Application)
+6. Try out the application on localhost:3000
-3. In case want to use demo soccer fixtures api, i recommend using nodemon for enabling live updates.
-Launch API with `nodemon app.js`.
+7. In case of wanting to use demo soccer fixtures api, launch tot-demo-fixtures-api/App.js (Node Express Application).
+I recommend using nodemon for enabling live updates.
+Start API with command `nodemon app.js`.
 Server will run on port 3001.

  ### APPLICATION DESCRIPTION AND FEATURES